apache/sling-site/src/main/jbake/content/project-information.md

 The source code can be accessed using either the GitHub or GitBox setup, but the most convenient way is to use the GitHub search to display all Sling projects: [https://github.com/apache/?q=sling](https://github.com/apache/?q=sling).

+### Attic
+A number of Sling modules that are not being developed further have been moved to the [Sling Attic](https://svn.apache.org/repos/asf/sling/attic/) in the svn repository that we used until late 2017.

+Now that the Sling codebase is split in multiple Git repositories, we'll probably keep such modules in place but mark them as being retired.
+We haven't had such a case since the move to Git, we will clarify once that happens.

 ## Continuous Integration

 Sling builds run automatically on the [ASF's Jenkins instance](https://builds.apache.org/), triggered